raditz2488/cipher/README.md

 ### Execute the command from anywhere:

 You might wonder can we not use `swift run` before the `cipher` command.
 The answer is yes.
 In order to do that you need to make the cipher command available to global level.
+Here you can go to any folder and encrypt and decrypt any text files

 #### Here's how to do that:
 * Build the package for release